Esper Android Studio Plugin Preview Release

-Esper AVD allows the users to experience the Esper Device Policy Controller (DPC) for Android Devices.
+Esper AVD allows the users to experience the Esper Agent for Android Devices.

-When android studio is started, plugin notifies the user about newly avaiable AVDs or updates available for the installed AVDs.
+When android studio is started, plugin notifies the user about newly available AVDs or updates available for the installed AVDs.

 To create or update Esper AVDs, navigate to Tools Menu > Esper AVD Manager.